-Product marketing is one of product management’s primary functions along with market intimacy development, product strategy, and product lifecycle management.
+Product marketing is one of product management’s primary functions, along with market intimacy development, product strategy, and product lifecycle management.
 See the figure below.

 But what is marketing?
-According to Investopedia, “Marketing refers to activities a company undertakes to promote the buying or selling of a product or service.
+According to Investopedia, “Marketing refers to activities a company undertakes to promote the buying or selling a product or service.
 Marketing includes advertising, selling, and delivering products to consumers or other businesses.”

 Merriam Webster’s take goes like this, “Marketing is the process or technique of promoting, selling, and distributing a product or service.”

 General-purpose marketing definitions like these are not particularly helpful to you as a capital equipment product manager.
 Both definitions emphasize distribution and advertising.
 While these are part of the marketing mix, they do not deserve the lion’s share of a capital equipment product manager’s attention.
 Both definitions also include “selling” as part of “marketing.”
 Selling-as-part-of-marketing is only appropriate for markets where transactions are so inconsequential that they occur without a salesperson, such as online sales.
 However, marketing and selling are distinct processes for most capital equipment markets.

 Capital equipment marketing falls under the umbrella of a discipline called industrial marketing, broadly described as the marketing of goods and services from one business to another.
 In industrial markets, companies purchase goods or services in anticipation of using them to generate profit.
 Industrial markets are much different from consumer markets, where goods and services are merely consumed.
 Capital equipment marketing is a specific category of industrial marketing distinguished by its large transaction sizes, complex buying processes, and the significance of the buying decision on the profitability of the buyer’s enterprise.
 It is the nature of the buyer, rather than the nature of the product, that distinguishes capital equipment marketing from other disciplines.

 - Seek to improve profit by investing in capital equipment,